nathanaelytj/nathanaelytj/README.md

 -  **Keluarga Allah Church Youth & Teens Impact — Booking System:** Scheduling and booking system for events, meetings, and resources.
 -  **Keluarga Allah Church Youth & Teens Impact — Integrated WhatsApp Live Q&A System:** Real-time Q&A platform integrated with WhatsApp to support live events and interaction.

-For company work and more case studies, see PT NTJ Application Studio: https://www.ntjapps.com
+For company work and more case studies, see NTJ Application Studio: https://www.ntjapps.com

 ---